 Mortgage rate lock float-downs

 A float-down provision is often part of a rate lock agreement.
 This will let you reduce your rate if market rates go down while you are locked and waiting to close.

-The catch is that you may have to pay around 0.50% of your loan amount for a float-down.
+The catch is that you may have to pay 0.50%–1% of your loan amount for a float-down.
 How can you decide if it’s worth it?

 However, you won’t necessarily have to make the choice because you won’t always be asked to pay for the float down.
-“You shouldn’t have to,” Boyles says.
-“Generally speaking, most lenders won’t charge customers for a float down for free, and others may have fees less than 0.50%.
+Boyles says some lenders will offer a float down for free, and others may have fees less than 0.50%.

 When should you lock in your mortgage rate?